guilhermevrs/kata-simon-says-rxjs/README.md

   3. The engine is either on RUNNING or NOT RUNNING state

-  4. When the engine is created, it's on RUNNING state
+  4. When the engine is created, it's on NOT RUNNING state

-  5. The engine should avoid as much as possible to have variables (public or not) not defined by the ``GameEngine``
+  5. The engine should avoid as much as possible to have variables (public or not) not defined by the ``GameEngine`` interface

   6. Intervals should use the ``animationFrame`` scheduler